jakartaee/cdi-tck/README.md

 `mvn -Pstaging install`

 ## Building the CDI TCK distribution
-The CDI TCK distribution artifact is built by specifing an additional `-Drelease` property to build the TCK reference documentation and distribution bundle, e.g.:
+The CDI TCK distribution artifact is built by specifying an additional `-Drelease` property to build the TCK reference documentation and distribution bundle, e.g.:

 `mvn -Drelease install`